stevenNguyen9211/shopeeTestQC/README.md

 3/ Execution

-●	Right click the class TestLogin and Run as Java Application
+●	Open the folder execution and run the suites suites.xml